amirna2/open-teleop/docs/architecture.md

 ## 1. Overview

 The Open-Teleop Platform is a distributed system designed to enable remote operation of robots by providing a standardized way to stream sensor data, video, and command information between robots and operators.
-The architecture consists of three main layers:
+The architecture consists of several main components:

-1. **Robot Layer** - The native ROS2 ecosystem running on the robot
-2. **Bridge Layer** - A universal bridge that connects to ROS topics and forwards data
-3. **Controller Layer** - A Go-based controller for processing messages and providing client APIs
+1. **ROS Gateway** - Python ROS2 node that bridges ROS topics to/from the controller via ZeroMQ using FlatBuffers serialization
+2. **Go Controller** - Main backend that processes messages, serves web UI, and handles client connections via WebSocket/WebRTC/REST
+3. **Media Gateway** - Python service for hardware A/V capture and encoding using GStreamer
+4. **A/V Node** - ROS2 node that handles encoded video frame processing and streaming
+5. **Web UI** - Frontend interface for teleoperation control and video streaming

 ![Architecture Diagram](open-teleop-arch.png)